shawnMthompson/web-portfolio/README.md

 * JavaScript

 # Usage:
-1. Clone the repository to your local machine
+1. Clone the repository to your local machine.
 2. Open the 'index.html' file in a HTML5-supported web browser to view the portfolio.
 May require a live server extension or any other self-hosting solution.

 # Credits: